gregnazario/aptos-book/src/error_handling/intro.md

 In this case, the error message when calling `do_something()` wil be `Uh oh`.

-More approrpiately, errors are usually thrown by asserts.
+More appropriately, errors are usually thrown by asserts.
 An example here below shows if you want to ensure a value is less than 10.

 ```move